meltonme/Job-Description-Matcher/README.md

 │   ├── dataintegretycheck.py  # Used to check if the data in the fixed_data.json is correct
 │   └── train_model.py         # Script to train the model
 ```

+**IMPORTANT**: You will need to upload your data as "data.json" in order for the framework to work correctly in its current state!
+If you choose to use a custom named file, please make sure that the code is corrected to avoid errors.

+## Training Steps

+1. **Upload Data**: Upload and save the json file with your data to 'training' folder as 'data.json'
+2. **Data Cleaning**: Use 'automated_cleaning.py' to clean and fix any data integrity issues in your training data.
+The code will save the fixed data as 'fixed_data.json'
+3. **Data Integrity Check**: Run 'dataintegritycheck.py' to ensure the data in 'fixed_data.json' is correct.
+4. **Model Training**: Run 'train_model.py' to train your custom NER model.
+It will save your custom model to the 'models/custom_ner_model' folder.

+## Using your Custom NER Model in 'app.py'